 We propose to determine the extent of oxidative and ER stress within TM cells using two complimentary approaches: clinically obtained TM samples from glaucoma patients, and cultured TM cells in which specific glaucoma-associated mutations in the myocilin and/or optineurin genes have been introduced.
 Clinical specimens will be obtained via collaboration with ophthalmologists at the Launceston Eye Institute.
 The cell culture-based studies will also involve screening of several pharmacologically active compounds for efficacy in alleviating the oxidative and ER stresses.
 We anticipate that these studies will segue into experiments in rodent models and subsequent clinical trials.

-This research will be conducted with the School of Human Life Sciences at the University of Tasmania as part of the Cell Stress Cluster.
+This research will be conducted with Human Life Sciences at the University of Tasmania as part of the Cell Stress Cluster.
 You will have access to facilities for cell culture and other common molecular methodologies such as real-time PCR, western blotting, recombinant DNA vector construction and microplate reading using luminescence/fluorescence/spectroscopy.

 We are seeking a self-motivated and highly organised PhD candidate with experience in molecular biology and/or cell biology.
 You must have a B. Science degree (with First Class Honours), or a Masters degree with previous relevant publications.

 |Phone +61 3 6324 5465||Phone +61 3 6324 5467|